roblaing/swipl-webapp-howto/README.md

 );
 ```

-An important thing to note is there is no field for password in this table because there's no reason for servers to ever see let alone store passwords for web applications, and certainly never in plain text &mdash; an elementary part of online security which a shocking number of big corporations fail to grasp.
+An important thing to note is there is no field for password in this table because passwords should never be seen let alone stored by web servers &mdash; an elementary part of online security which a shocking number of big corporations fail to grasp.

 This is related to the id type being a string despite the general database rule of thumb that integers make more efficient keys.